Consensys/docs-template/docs/create/set-up-your-site.md

 ---
 description: Follow these steps to create a new documentation site.
-sidebar_label: Creation workflow
+sidebar_label: Set up your site
 sidebar_position: 1
 ---

-#  Doc site creation workflow
+# Set up your doc site

 This page contains information regarding how to fork this repo and quickly spin up your Docusaurus documentation and initial setup requirements.